MCP-Mirror/geelen_workers-mcp-server/README.md

 ## Feedback & Contributions

 Give it a try!
-Then, raise an issue or send a PR and we can discuss what needs to change.
+Then, raise an issue or send a PR .
 This is all very new, so it could really go in a lot of different directions.
 We'd love to hear from you!